10 Best Rolling Pins for Cookies & Roti Bread in Kitchen

 best rolling pin

-While the narrower sides allowed for graceful pivoting when forming the rounded corners of a double-crust pastry, we considered them to be a stumbling block rather than an aid when attempting to achieve even thickness with cookie dough sheets not to mention that the tapered design eliminates the option of using spacers.
-That being said, if you’re baking a tonne of pies, it may be worth giving this choice a chance—or, if you’re a dedicated maker, having both a tapered pin because it’s not too pricey to spend.
+While the narrower sides allowed for graceful pivoting when forming the rounded corners of a double-crust pastry, we considered them to be a stumbling block rather than an aid when attempting to achieve even thickness with cookie dough sheets, not to mention that the tapered design eliminates the option of using spacers.
+That being said, if you’re baking a ton of pies, it may be worth giving this choice a chance—or, if you’re a dedicated maker, having both a tapered pin because it’s not too pricey to spend.

 Mrs. Anderson’s Baking Children’s Rolling Pin